 We Can Help

 Administering any estate can be stressful, particularly if the deceased person was a loved one for whom you are grieving.
 If you are administering the estate of someone who was a hoarder or even had an extensive collection of particular items or memorabilia, the process can be even more burdensome.
 We can advise you about the proper steps to take in the administration process, both to enable the process to proceed as smoothly and quickly as possible, but also to help you avoid conflicts with heirs or beneficiaries and potential liability.
-Please call us today at 937-589-4144 to set up an appointment—we are happy to meet with you by phone or videoconference if you prefer.
+Please call us today at 937-589-4144 to set up an appointment.
+We look forward to the opportunity to serve you.

 Chelsea Emery, “Your Money-A Hoarder’s Estate Can Yield Treasures and Traumas,” Reuters, November 26, 2012, https://www.reuters.com/article/estates-hoarding-valuables/your-money-a-hoarders-estate-can-yield-treasures-and-traumas-idUSL1E8LCGIW20121126